-The steps for taking Ritual’s multivitamin appear quite simple.
-Essentially, one takes two capsules per day (no indication of what time of day).
+The steps for taking Ritual Vitamins appear quite simple.
+Essentially, one takes two capsules per day, either in the morning or afternoon.
 Once you finish the 60 capsules, then you have completed one month’s supply.

-There have been a few studies on possible side effects of intaking vitamins and multivitamins.
+There have been a few studies on the possible side effects of taking vitamins and multivitamins.
 Many show little to no effect of taking vitamin supplements, but a few indicated some potential harm.
-One study stated: “Our recommendation is that taking high-dose supplements of vitamins A, E, D, C and folic acid is not always effective for prevention of disease, and it can even be harmful to the health.”

-As far as we can see, there are no specific product warnings for Ritual’s multivitamin.
-On their webpage at the bottom, there is a fairly standard clause which reads: “These statements have not been evaluated by the Food and Drug Administration.
+As far as we can see, there are no specific product warnings for Ritual Vitamins.
+There’s a fairly standard clause on the official Ritual Vitamins website stating, “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”